 At the end of the call, ask ‘How was this call?’.
 If prospects say they’re interested, ask if they want to collaborate in the future.

-To set up free coaching calls, you can sign up for a Calendly account and link to it from your emails, social accounts, and website).
+To set up free coaching calls, you can sign up for a Calendly or Trafft account and link to it from your emails, social accounts, and website).
 To hold your calls, use Zoom.
 This online conferencing tool allows you to schedule your calls ahead of time and send a link to prospects.

 Here’s a pro tip: don’t be afraid to ask prospects additional questions if they are willing to arrange a call.
 Alternatively, there is a chance that you will waste your time.
 Having an ability to screen your applicants, you can control who you get on the phone with.